Open to the Public

 Take a virtual visit to Mashomack.

-Mashomack Preserve is open 9am to 5pm, March through September, and 9am to 4pm October through February.
+Mashomack Preserve is open 9 AM - 5 PM, March through October, and 9 AM - 4 PM, November through February.
 The preserve is closed Tuesdays, except in July and August when it is open 7 days/week.
 In January, the preserve is open only on the weekends.
 A suggested donation of $3.00 per adult and $2.00 per child will help us continue our mission to protect Mashomack for generations to come.

 Download a trail map for this preserve.